Power Surge Protection Plan

 When you purchase a home surge protection plan from Direct Energy®, you'll receive a crucial financial safety net that can shield your budget from devices that don't survive the surge.

-In fact, our Surge Essentials plan provides up to $2,000 of annual coverage for the repair or replacement of mobile electronic devices, home electronics, and major appliances in case of a damaging power surge.* Coverage is only $4.99 per month, and if disaster strikes, our customer service team is just a phone call away.
+In fact, our Surge Essentials plan provides up to $2,000 of annual coverage for the repair or replacement of mobile electronic devices, home electronics, and major appliances in case of a damaging power surge.* And if disaster strikes, our customer service team is just a phone call away.

 Frequently Asked Questions